 - A brief explanation or summary of how the item or property was lost.

-- The purpose for executing the affidavit of loss (e.g. replacement of item).
+- The purpose for executing the affidavit (e.g. replacement of item).

-You may follow this format in writing your affidavit of loss:
+You may follow this format in writing your affidavit:

 - On the upper-left portion of the document, indicate the venue which is the place where the notarization occurs.
 This should be the name of the country (e.g. “Republic of the Philippines”), followed by the city or municipality (e.g. “City of Manila”).
 At the end of each line is a closing parenthesis.
 The abbreviation “s.s.”
 (Latin term scilicet which means “namely”) is also included after the city or municipality.